yast/yast-installation/doc/control-file.md

 -   *products\_supported\_for\_upgrade*

     List of known products supported for upgrade (SuSE-release).
-Old releases or other distributions will report warning.
+Old releases or other distributions will report a warning.
 ```xml
     <software>
         <products_supported_for_upgrade config:type="list">